bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hatzidakis.md

 **Nikolaos Hatzidakis** was a Greek mathematician, poet and patriot.
 He worked in differential geometry.

+### Mathematical Profile (Excerpt):
+1. Solved the open problem of infinite-dimensional Lie algebras.
+2. Developed a theory of lattices in arbitrary forms.
+3. Conducted groundbreaking research on the structure of rings of invariants of scalar linear differential equations and their Riemann–Hilbert correspondence.
+4. First to apply tools from algebraic geometry in invariant theory.
+5. Demonstrated the existence of alternative equivalent descriptions of equations of nonlinear partial differential equations of second and third order.
+6. Established criteria for the existence of a regular infinity of integrals of nonlinear integral equations.

-Born 25 April 1872 Berlin, Germany.
-Died 25 January 1942 Athens, Greece.
+Born 25 April 1872, Berlin, Germany.
+Died 25 January 1942, Athens, Greece.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hatzidakis/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hatzidakis/)